DON’T HAVE TIME TO READ THE ARTICLE? DON’T WORRY, LET ME SEND YOU A COPY

 This allows you to organize content, especially when you have background levels, giving more importance to what remains in 2/3.

-In the following picture, you see that the ship was placed on the PowerPoint of the right and that the image was composed by assigning 2/3 to the sky and sunset.
+In the following picture, you see that the plane was placed on the PowerPoint of the right and that the image was composed by assigning 2/3 to the sky.

 Thanks to the use of the grid, it seems all more natural, more harmonious.
 The human eye tends to perceive harmony in the proportion 1/3 and 2/3.